 The Visible Church and the Invisible Church

-The visible church includes are of the people on earth who are identified as Christian, typically being a part of some local church.
+The visible church includes all of the people on earth who are identified as Christian, typically being a part of some local church.
 The invisible church is composed of all of those who are true believers and have committed their lives to Christ.
 So are these two terms synonymous?
-There are a number of responses that could be made to this question.
+There are a number of responses that have been made to this question.

-Roman Catholic View: The Roman Catholic view is that it is membership in the institution of the church (the Roman Catholic Church) that brings salvation.
+The Roman Catholic view is that it is membership in the institution of the church (the Roman Catholic Church) that brings salvation.
 Only by properly joining a church under apostolic authority can a person be saved.
-So in this view the invisible and visible churches are the same.
+So in this view, the invisible and visible churches are the same.

-Pietistic View: The pietistic view is pretty much the opposite of the Roman Catholic view.
+The pietistic view is pretty much the opposite of the Roman Catholic view.
 To the pietist, what is important is an individual’s personal relationship with Christ.
 And all who have such a relationship constitute the church.
-In general there is not much emphasis placed on a visible local church.
+In general, there is not much emphasis placed on a visible local church.
 People who hold to this position may not even be a part of a visible church.

-Parish View: This view is between the two previous views, stressing both the visible and the invisible.
+This view is between the two previous views, stressing both the visible and the invisible.
 The visible church is composed of all of those who have made an outward expression of their faith.
 And the invisible church is composed of all those who are true believers.
-In this view there may be some in the visible church who are not in the invisible church, and all that are in the invisible church may not be represented in the visible church.
+In this view, there may be some in the visible church who are not in the invisible church, and all who are in the invisible church may not be represented in the visible church.

 The Role of the Church

-What is it that the church is supposed to be doing while it is here as the body of Christ.
+What is it that the church is supposed to be doing while here as the body of Christ?
 Do we just hang out together?
 Or is there something more specific that the church should be about?
 The Scripture indicates at least four functions the church should fulfill while in the world.